 The old fashioned cake seemed like a mixture of the old Red Devils Cake and a spice cake.
 It contained nuts, raisins and cinnamon.

-The delicious $100 Chocolate Cake Recipe you have above, evolved, like most good cakes do.
+This delicious $100 Chocolate Cake Recipe listed above, evolved abviously, like most good cakes recipes do.

-I like this NEW version... still an Old Fashioned Cake Recipe from scratch!
+I like this NEW version... still an Old Fashioned Cake Recipe from scratch, with jelly and a citrus tang.